Administrative Medicine Eligibility Requirements

 - Hold a valid and unrestricted license(s) to practice medicine in the United States, its territories, or Canada.

-- Master’s degree in Business Administration, Medical Management, Health Administration or other advanced degree in healthcare management/administration
+- A. Master’s degree in Business Administration, Medical Management, Health Administration or other advanced degree in healthcare management/administration

 - Healthcare management certification including but not limited to the Certified Physician Executive (CPE) or American College of Healthcare Executives (FACHE) certifications